vertica/vertica-python/README.md

 # Decimal('123.45')

 def convert_numeric(val, ctx):
-    # val: bytes - Since the connection uses TEXT transfer format, this is a text representation of NUMERIC value
+    # val: bytes - this is a text representation of NUMERIC value
-    # ctx: dict
+    # ctx: dict - some info that may be useful to the converter
     return float(val)

 cur.register_sqldata_converter(VerticaType.NUMERIC, convert_numeric)